MouseLand/cellpose/cellpose/omnipose/README.md

 Omnipose solves the over-segmentation problems of Cellpose on long, ansiotropic cells.
 This is particularly relevant for bacterial cells, but Omnipose is suitable for aribtrary cell shapes.

 ### How to use Omnipose
 To use Omnipose on bacterial cells, use `model_type=bact_omni`.
 For other cell types, try `model_type=cyto2_omni`.
-You can also use your own Cellpose models with `omni=True` to help solve problems with over-segmentatuon.
+You can also use your own Cellpose models with `omni=True` to help solve problems with over-segmentation.

 ### More about Omnipose
 Omnipose builds on Cellpose in a number of ways described in our [paper](http://biorxiv.org/content/early/2021/11/04/2021.11.03.467199).
 It turns out that cell 'centers' are not well-defined, and this is a huge problem for any cells that are long and curved - generally leading to over-segmentation.